 In my opinion, negative self-criticism resides in the mental body.
 It is part of that daily chitter chatter that occupies our mind whether we are aware of it or not.
 Our mind constantly evaluates our self based on values and beliefs that we have absorbed from the world around us and taken to be true.
 If we have held onto past criticisms from our childhood, these can resurface again and again.
 We call these mental scars samskara.
 Through yoga practice and self enquiry we can identify and break free of these emotional patterns.

 On the other hand, positive self-criticism belongs to the intelligence.
 It is the power of discernment where we can evaluate our actions and decide whether they are aligned with who we want to be or not.
 The difference between this and negative self criticism is that we don’t attack or blame ourselves.
 The judgement becomes objective and impersonal.
 Adopting this mindset we are able to make changes without feeling inadequate as we are.

-Yoga tools to overcome criticism of self
+Yoga tools to overcome criticism of yourself

 Regular yoga practice helps to increase your self awareness including how you speak to yourself.
 Often we aren’t present with our thoughts.
 Once we start to pay attention we can be shocked by the mean things we say.
 Yoga encourages us to let go of distractions so that we can listen and observe.
 We can then use our intelligence to transform our thoughts and intentions to those of love.
 Here are three yoga tools to reduce criticism of self.